IRS proposes update to Form W-4 to increase accuracy

-The IRS has proposed an update to the Form W-4 that it says will increase its accuracy and reduce its complexity.
-But experts caution that it will feel different to employees and may prove a bit more difficult for some.
+The IRS has proposed an update to the Form W-4 that it says will increase its accuracy, reduce its complexity and help avoid surprises at tax time.

+However, experts caution that it will feel different to employees and may prove a bit more difficult for some.

 Employees currently fill out a one-page form that asks a few questions about their household to help their employer determine how much to withhold from their pay for federal taxes.
 Any more complex legwork takes place on worksheets that not all workers complete.

-Under the proposed update, released Friday, employees would still face a one-page form with a more simple default option.
-But for those who have second jobs, spouses who work, income from other sources or have dependents, they will need to do a bit of legwork that is a bit different.
+Under the proposed update, released Friday, employees would still face a one-page form with a simple default option.
+But those with dependents, working spouses, second jobs or income from other sources will need to do a bit of legwork that looks different if they want an accurate amount withheld.

 “It’s going to be a little more work than people are used to,” said Pete Isberg, vice president of governmental affairs at ADP, a payroll services provider.